debops/debops/docs/ansible/roles/debops.apt_proxy/getting-started.rst

 Getting started
 ===============

-.. include:: includes/all.rst

 Default configuration
 ---------------------

 The role will enable APT proxy support automatically if ``http_proxy``, ``https_proxy`` or ``ftp_proxy`` environment variables are set on a given host.
-They can be configured using the debops.environment_ Ansible role.
+They can be configured using the :ref:`debops.environment` Ansible role.

 Unfortunately using the above environment variables directly through :command:`sudo` is problematic.
 To mitigate that, you can use the ``inventory__*_environment``